Mreoch1/tradesync/README.md

 The application supports automatic team and player data synchronization from Yahoo Fantasy Sports leagues.
 This eliminates the need for manual data entry and ensures your trade analysis uses real-time roster information with comprehensive player statistics.

 **Key Features:**
-- **Automatic Authentication**: OAuth flow initiates automatically on first visit
+- **Automatic Authentication**: OAuth flow initiates automatically on first visit (no button click required)
-- **Auto-Sync**: Automatically syncs to your "atfh2" league (or saved league) on page load
+- **Auto-Sync**: Automatically syncs to your "atfh2" league (or saved league) on page load and when returning to the tab
+- **Sync Status Indicator**: Real-time visual feedback showing connection status, team count, and last sync time
 - **Comprehensive Stats**: Full season statistics displayed in Yahoo-style table format
 - **Real-Time Data**: Teams, rosters, and player stats are fetched directly from Yahoo Fantasy Sports API
 - **Player Value Calculation**: Values calculated based on actual stats, rank, and ownership data
 - **Automatic Cache Clearing**: Stats cache is automatically cleared before each sync to ensure fresh data

+**Important**:
-**Important**: Yahoo OAuth requires HTTPS, so all traffic must go through a tunnel (Cloudflare Tunnel or ngrok).
-The application is configured to use the tunnel for all Yahoo API interactions.
+- **Local Development**: Yahoo OAuth requires HTTPS, so use Cloudflare Tunnel for local development
+- **Production (Netlify)**: HTTPS is provided automatically by Netlify - no tunnel needed

 **Current Status (v1.0.0 - Stable Dev):**
 - ✅ Team rosters and player data sync working